gravity-ui/websql-autocomplete/README.md

 - When adding a new file, just add Yandex copyright header
 - When editing a file that has not Yandex copyright, add Yandex copyright header underneath the existent copyright from Cloudera, and update changed files list in [NOTICE.txt](NOTICE.txt) at the bottom
 - Delete and move files freely
+- You should name your pull requests and commits in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) naming.
+We update release version based on the commits

 Yandex copyright: